 I use porcelain clay that is malleable and soft; it responds to the lightest of touch and can be altered until dried, then fired to create a hard permanent object.
 My forms are wheel thrown, trimmed, and manipulated.
 I apply a scalloped ruffle around each piece which creates an area for glaze to collect, resulting in variation from matte to glossy and breaking up surface.
 With a surgical knife, between each scallop, I draw vertical lines down the piece.
 The glaze breaks around these lines usually resulting in a lovely separation breaking up the surface.
 My glaze pallet consists of blues, greens, oranges and browns which I spray on in multiple layers and fire in a gas kiln to cone ten in an oxidized atmosphere.

-During the summer of 2014, we relocated to Butte, Montana.
-My husband teaches at Montana Tech and I work in my studio basement.
-I have since been a short-term summer resident at the Archie Bray Foundation as well as Red Lodge Clay Center.
-For the past year, I’ve been a production potter for Emily Free-Wilson of Free Ceramics and I am teaching a community ceramics class at the Archie Bray.
-I continue to pursue teaching workshops, showing nationally, and networking with local Montana Clay artists.
+During the summer of 2014, we relocated to Butte, Montana and as of July 2016 we moved again two hours north to Great Falls, Montana and bought a home with some land just outside the city, in the small town of Ulm.
+My husband teaches at the University of Providence in Great Falls and I work in my home studio and care for our young son.
+Since living in Montana, I have completed multiple short-term residencies at both the Archie Bray Foundation, as well as Red Lodge Clay Center.
+I teach community classes at the Paris Gibson Square Museum of Art and I continue to pursue teaching workshops, showing nationally, and networking with local Montana Clay artists.